Code-Institute-Submissions/Milestone-project-2-Code-Institute/README.md

 ## Further development
-There is possibility for further development of this game in way to add another mode so that can be indefinitely and games up to 5 and upm to 10.
+There is possibility for further development of this game in way to add another mode so that can be indefinitely and games up to 5 and up to 10.
 Other of choice is to add button day mode/ night mode.

 ## Credits
 Font Ubuntu used for projects are imported from google fonts and youtube icon has been imported from